Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Query Tag](assets/image24.png)

 4.. **dbt plugings**.
 Last one, we promise!
 Alongside functionality coming out of the box with dbt core, dbt also provide capability to plug-in additional packages.
 Those could be published in the [dbt Hub](https://hub.getdbt.com) or straight out of github repository.
 In our lab, we are going to demonstrate how to use some automation that [dbt_utils](https://hub.getdbt.com/fishtown-analytics/dbt_utils/latest) package provides.
-Lets install it.
-For that, lets create a file called ***packages.yml*** in the root of your dbt project folder and add the following lines:
+Let's install it.
+For that, let's create a file called ***packages.yml*** in the root of your dbt project folder and add the following lines:

 ```yml
 packages: